gr33pp/gr33pp.github.io/posts/BDSEC-CTF/ip-addr.md

 ![image of challenge](https://i.imgur.com/NGeL5Vq.png)

-On opening the challenge.pcap file, it was a pretty big file.
+On opening the challenge.pcapng file, it was a pretty big file.
 Well, the challenge was asking what the attacker and server ip was.

 ![image proof](https://i.imgur.com/mmJBoXe.png)